27 Weight Loss 'Rules' That Are Actually Making You Gain Weight

 The myth that you "shouldn't eat after 8" was disproved a long time ago: studies have found that your metabolism burns calories at a consistent rate at all hours of the day.
 The reason why other studies connect late-night eaters with weight gain isn't because they don't burn those calories; it's because these night owls are more likely to binge eat or choose unhealthy foods.
 Eating before bed is not necessarily a diet no-no. In fact, going to bed with a rumbling tummy may actually hurt your slim-down efforts by preventing you from falling asleep or waking you up mid-slumber.
 On the other hand, eating one of the best foods before bed may help you drift into dream land.

 First thing is first: Cheat day(s) are different from cheat meals.
 And the former—going nuts on the weekend as a reward for sticking to your diet during the week—is never a good idea.
-Studies have even shown that splurging on the weekend is just as bad for your gut composition—a factor which controls everything from your mood to weight loss—as eating a junk-food-filled diet throughout the week!
+Studies have even shown that splurging on the weekend is just as bad for your gut composition—a factor that controls everything from your mood to weight loss—as eating a junk-food-filled diet throughout the week!
 Instead, try to stick to a well-rounded healthy lifestyle, and when it comes to cheat meals (or that 20 percent of the 80-20), read up on these 20 Cheat Meal Tips for Weight Loss Success.

 Research has shown that a vegetarian diet is one of the most effective diets for weight loss, and other studies have connected the lifestyle with a lower risk of cancer, diabetes, and a longer lifespan.
 While that might be the case, entirely cutting out meat from your diet isn't always the best option.
 Meat is one of the most convenient and effective sources of protein to help you build and maintain lean muscle stores, which boost calorie burn and torch fat.
 The issue lies in the choice of meat that many Americans eat—processed hot dogs, fast food burgers, and frozen chicken nuggets—and what they eat it with—little to no veggies.
 Instead of leaving the protein off your plate, go with fat-blasting sources like grass-fed beef, wild salmon, or organic chicken, stick to a 3-ounce portion, and be sure to pair it with a serving of veggies.